 Two scholarships, valued at US$1,500 each, will be available each year.

-Applications for the scholarship will be reviewed by the Executive board of the Southern California Chapter.
-This award will be made without regard to financial need.
+Applications for the scholarships will be reviewed by the Executive board of the Southern California Chapter.
+This awards will be made without regard to financial need.

 The scholarship must be used at an accredited college or university.

 The student must start the course of study at the university or college in the fall of the same year that the Scholarship is awarded.
 The student may be a freshman, sophomore, junior or senior in an undergraduate program or participating in a graduate program.

 If applying for the Engineering Scholarship, student must be enrolled in a field of engineering.

 If applying for the Member Scholarship, student must be the child, grandchild, niece, nephew or spouse of an AIST member or an AIST or Material Advantage member his or herself attending a university, or living in, the area of the chapter.

 The AIST Foundation will forward the scholarship stipend, as a lump sum, to the college or university for deposit in the account of the student.